 7) Because the hot spots are defined as deposition greater than 2.3 standard deviations above the median, they are going to be much more likely to be present in regions of higher aerosol deposition.
 Couldn't these hot spots simply be an accumulation of aerosols in highly ventilated lung regions.
 The question is why do the cranial lung regions have a higher specific ventilation than other lung regions.
 Traditionally it is thought that specific ventilation is greater in a lung region because either it is more compliant or has a greater transpulmonary pressure than other regions.
 Obviously in a prone mouse, this cannot be gravity related.

+We agree that higher deposition is likely to occur in highly ventilated lung regions.
+However, if deposition was mainly due gravitational sedimentation, one would expect deposition to be more uniformly distributed in the highly ventilated regions.
+Regarding specific ventilation, we agree that, because of the size of the mouse lung, gravity is unlikely to play a significant role in the ventilation distribution among the lobes.
+Indeed, Rooney et al (2009) showed that gravity had little impact on regional filling of the lungs of small rodents but rather that regional filling characteristics were mainly dependent on anatomy.
+Text has been edited in page xxx.

 Minor Comments

 1) Abstract, last line - suggest adding "…depending on the lung sample location…"

+Done

 2) Suggest table 1 present the numbers of animals analyzed in this study rather than the numbers in the database.

+Done (remove balb/c 2 µm Female)

 3) Last sentence in 2.2.2 should be "… and their spatial locations were recorded."

+Corrected

 4) "Data showed in Figure 1 …" should be "Data shown in Figure 1…" 9page 10, line 4).

+Corrected

 5) In general, cranial and caudal are better anatomical descriptors than apex and base, respectively.

+We have replaced apex and base with cranial and caudal throughout the manuscript.

 *****